gautamkrishnar/socli/README.md

 sudo pip install socli
 ```
 ##### For Windows
-###### Method 1 (Using Installer)
+###### Method 1 (Using Installer :star: Easy way)
 Download and install the latest release of [SoCLI-Setup.exe](https://github.com/gautamkrishnar/socli/releases/latest/) for windows.
 It is a self contained package with all the required dependencies.
-Add SoCLI directory to windows path.
-See [this page](http://www.howtogeek.com/118594/how-to-edit-your-system-path-for-easy-command-line-access/) for more info.
-Add `C:\Program Files (x86)\SoCLI` to the path.
-This method doesn't support the command line updating of SoCLI, you must manually uninstall the program and reinstall the new versions.
+This package also contain auto updater for SoCLI.

 ###### Method 2 (Using PIP)
 [Download and install python](https://www.python.org/downloads/).
 Dont forget to check the option "Add to path".